Os Kiezos: Origin

-In 1963, more precisely during the month of November, Domingos António Miguel da Silva "Kituxe" gathered three his friends and neighbours, namely, Mário Anselmo "Marito" de Sousa Arcanjo, Juventino "Tininho" Sousa Arcanjo and José "Avozinho" Francisco Portugal, who were all about 12 to 16 years of age, to make music.
+In 1963, more precisely during the month of November, Domingos António Miguel da Silva "Kituxe" gathered three of his friends and neighbours, namely, Mário Anselmo "Marito" de Sousa Arcanjo, Juventino "Tininho" Sousa Arcanjo and José "Avozinho" Francisco Portugal, who were all about 12 to 16 years of age, to make music.
 This group of young friends went on to make music together for a couple of months.

 The name “Os Kiezos” first appeared in 1965, in the context of a party in Rua B3, Rangel, more precisely, in Bairro Nelito Soares, where a gathering of young musicians who would later become Kiezos, had not been invited.
 The fact is that the intruders livened up the party so much that dust rose up in the yard as a result of the dancers' frenetic animation, a situation that led to the association of the effect caused by the dust with the sweep of a broom.
 Hence the name “Os Kiezos” given by the public, because in Kimbundu, the word “kiezu” roughly translates to the word “broom” in English.

 Once the young group of musicians now known locally as "Os Kiezos" became known within their neighbourhood, they got the support of an entrepreneur, Bonzela Franco, who would watch them play in the streets on a daily basis.

 Adolfo Coelho, who at the time was 18, slightly older than the member of Os Kiezos, was inspired at the sight of young people playing music and later introduced Kituxi, Tininho, Marito, and Avozinho to Costa Venâncio, who crafted guitars from wood sourced from a place called Panga-Panga.
 They began rehearsing at Kituxi's mother's house, fostering hopes of becoming the musical group they aspired to be.